FAQ

 Nothing is required, but you may find it convenient to bring a laptop or mobile device (Wi-Fi is provided), notebook and pen, reusable water bottle, and a camera.

-RSVP is not required, but we would love if you registered for the event on a Google Form.
+RSVP is not required, but we would love if you registered for the event on our registration form.
 This helps us plan for enough food and accommodate dietary restrictions.

 Wi-Fi?